codecop/dependency-breaking-katas/Facilitator-Notes/B_SubclassAndOverride.md

 What is the problem?
 --------------------

-Some logic in `MarketingCampaign` is nondeterministic.
+Some logic in `MarketingCampaign` is non deterministic.
 We cannot create reliable tests.

 Which option did you use?